The Kiski School: History

 L. Montgomery Clark was elected president of Kiski's board of trustees in 1941 and was appointed Head of School in 1942.
 Kiski carried out many campus additions and improvements under Clark's leadership.
 In 1946, Wes Fesler, coach of the Pitt football team, conducted a fall training camp for the team on the campus.

-John A. Pidgeon, who was then Deerfield Academy's assistant headmaster, succeeded Clark upon retirement in 1957.
+John A. Pidgeon, who was then Deerfield Academy's assistant head of school, succeeded Clark upon retirement in 1957.
 Kiski undertook additions and improvements to the facilities and grew its academic reputation and endowment under Pidgeon's 45-year leadership.
 Under Pidgeon, Kiski built four new dormitories and renovated others.
 Kiski also constructed a new classroom building, dining hall, library, fine arts center, and administrative complex.
 Since 1998, Kiski has provided every student with a laptop.

-In 2002, the school appointed Christopher A. Brueningsen as Head of School.
 In 2005, Kiski reinstated a day student program that allows students to attend school without residing on campus.
 Since 2005, five of the six dormitories have undergone significant renovations to improve their sustainability measures and amenities while maintaining student capacity.

 In 2009, the school constructed a student center to serve as the social hub of campus, house the college counseling office, and host events throughout the year.
-In 2014, the school resurfaced the running track surrounding a multi-purpose turf field.

 In 2015, the school renovated the Ross Athletic Center, expanding it to include a new fitness center and multi-use gymnasium.
 The school also expanded academic facilities in 2015 by adding a Makerspace, a do-it-yourself (DIY) workshop and fabrication studio, and completing the Zeigler Science Center in 2019.

+In 2023, Kiski's Board of Trustees voted unanimously to open enrollment to girls.
+Co-education at Kiski had been considered seriously at several points between 1990 and 2020, but its implementation in Fall 2024 resulted from the lasting impacts of the COVID-19 pandemic and a rapidly changing landscape for small boarding schools in the United States.

 Governance

-A board of trustees governs Kiski.
-As of 2021, John Jacob chairs the board; Ellen Swank is the board's vice-chair.
-Additional board members include:
+A Board of Trustees governs Kiski.
+John Jacob serves as current board chair, while Ellen Swank serves as vice chair.
+Other notable board members include:

+The Head of School is Dr. Mark Ott.

 Admissions

-Kiski is a selective school, which chooses its student body from a pool of applicants.
-Kiski utilizes the Standard Application Online (SAO) to evaluate prospective students.
+Kiski is a selective school that chooses a student body from an applicant pool.
+Kiski uses the Standard Application Online (SAO) to evaluate prospective students.